 For further information on wet ready-to-use mortar see MPA Mortar data sheet 2.

 Dry ready-to-use mortars are stored in silos or bags.
 Silos are delivered to site complete with integral mixers and require only power and water supplies to be connected.

 For further information on dry silo mortar see MPA Mortar data sheet 3.

 Lime:sand mortars are a blend of sand and lime to which cement and water is added on site to produce a masonry mortar.

 These mortars are well known for their plasticity and workability.
 The fact that they can completely fill vertical as well as horizontal joints helps in achieving good workmanship.
 The mortar also spreads easily under the trowel, so increasing productivity and minimising wastage.

-For further information on lime:sand mortar see MIA data sheet 1.
+For further information on lime:sand mortar see MPA Mortar data sheet 1.

 Factory-produced mortars are especially valuable to specific groups of end users.
 Click on the relevant area of your interest for further information: house builders, ground workers and general builders, self-build.